 Celebrate the fall with a delicious and creamy butternut squash risotto with fresh sage.
+This recipe was originally posted October 7, 2018.

 I love cooking with squash in the fall because it is so versatile.
 I have always found that squash is a little sweet for my palette, so I like to include it in dishes where it’s balanced out by something more bitter or acidic.